10up/ElasticPress/README.md

 * wordpress_test is the name of the test database (all data will be deleted!)
 * root is the MySQL user name
-* '' is the MySQL user password
+* root is the MySQL user password (if you're running VVV).
+Blank if you're running VIP Quickstart.
 * localhost is the MySQL server host
 * latest is the WordPress version; could also be 3.7, 3.6.2 etc.